tuupola/trytes/README.md

 ## Character sets

-By default trytes uses [IOTA](http://iota.org/) character set.
-Shortcut it provided for [Heptavintimal](http://homepage.divms.uiowa.edu/~jones/ternary/hept.shtml) characters.
-You can also use any custom character set of 27 unique characters.
+By default this library uses the [IOTA](http://iota.org/) style character set.
+Shortcut is provided also for [Heptavintimal](http://homepage.divms.uiowa.edu/~jones/ternary/hept.shtml) characters.
+If required you can use any custom character set of 27 unique characters.

 ```php
 use Tuupola\Trytes;